JohnnyFee/johnnyfee.github.io/source/_posts/2015-05-25-php-tutorial.md

 using the `<<<_END..._END;` heredoc construct, you don’t have to add `\n` linefeed characters to send a linefeed—just press Return and start a new line.
 Also, unlike either a double-quote- or single-quote-delimited string, you are free to use all the single and double quotes you like within a heredoc, without escaping them by preceding them with a slash (`\`).

-###  echo and print

-The two commands are quite similar, but `print` is a function-like construct that takes a single parameter and has a return value (which is always `1`), whereas `echo` is purely a PHP language construct.

-By and large, the `echo` command will be a tad faster than `print` in general text output, because it doesn’t set a return value.
-On the other hand, because it isn’t implemented like a function, `echo` cannot be used as part of a more complex expression, whereas `print` can.
-Here’s an example to output whether the value of a variable is `TRUE` or `FALSE` using `print`, something you could not perform in the same manner with `echo`, because it would display a `Parse error` message:

-    $b ? print "TRUE" : print "FALSE";

 ### Functions

 To create a function: